slatedocs/slate/source/index.md

 from your app.
 Our [Meteor package](https://atmospherejs.com/astronomerio/core) is in alpha testing presently.
 2. The **data hub** backend service, which:
-  * archives all raw events to S3 (for future playback)
+  * archives all raw events to S3 (for historical playback)
   * broadcasts events to popular tools
   * pushes the events into other databases
   * allows you to run any javascript on the stream
-3. The **configuration/monitoring portal**, which provides a GUI interface to monitor and configure your app's data.
+3. The **configuration/monitoring portal** through astronomer.io, which provides a GUI interface to monitor and configure your app's data.
+If you're here, you've probably already seen it.

 Presently, Astronomer is available only in SaaS form.
 We are engineering the product, however, to license the entire architecture for private use.
 We